yegor256/blog/_drafts/spec.md

 Thus, I would strongly recommend to document functional and non-functional requirements always separately.

+## Mixing Requirements and Supplementary Docs

+This is similar to a previous problem and may look like:

+{% highlight text %}
+User can download PDF report, that includes a full list of transactions.
+Each transaction has ID, date, description, account, full amount.
+The report also contains summary and a link to user account.
+{% endhighlight %}

+It's obvious, that there are two things described in this paragraph.
+First, a user can download a PDF report.
+Second, how this report should look like.
+The first thing is a functional requirement, the second one must be described in a supplementary document (or appendix).

+In general, functional requirements must be very short:
+"user downloads", "user saves", "client requests and receives", etc.
+If your text is getting longer, there is something wrong.
+Try to move part of it to a supplementary document.

 ## Unmeasurable Quality Requirements

 This is what I'm talking about: